xmos/lib_lcd/examples/AN00168_lcd_demo/README.rst

   - Resolution of up to 800 * 600 pixels.

-  - Configurability of LCD pixel dimensions, clock rate, horizontal and vertical timing requirements, port mapping of the LCD.
+  - Configurability of LCD pixel dimensions, clock rate, horizontal and vertical timing requirements.

-  - The function lcd_server requires just one core, the client functions, located in lcd.h are very low overhead and are called from the application.
+  - The function lcd_server requires just one core.
+The client functions, located in lcd.h are very low overhead and are called from the application.

 Required tools and libraries ............................